About

 Mission

-Engage in fundamental research on hydrogen geostorage & carbon dioxide utilization/geostorage in unconventional organic-rich shale reservoirs by leveraging our unique:
+Engage in research and development of hydrogen geostorage and recovery & carbon dioxide utilization and geostorage in unconventional organic-rich shale reservoirs, such as partially depleted gas shale reservoirs, by leveraging our:

-– NMR core analysis facilities for measuring 1H relaxation & diffusion of hydrogen, methane, and carbon dioxide at reservoir pressures in unconventional shale cores
+– Advanced NMR facilities for measuring 1H relaxation & diffusion of hydrogen, methane, and carbon dioxide at reservoir pressures in unconventional shale cores

 – Expertise in petrophysics, geology, geochemistry, computational chemistry and thermodynamics